AmrElmasry/Popular-Movies-app/README.md

 - on offline the user could explore most recent downloaded data for popular and most rated movies and all favorites movies and images are loaded from cache
-- on online when new data coming it replaces the old data as a result the user won't see a blank page at any time.
+- on online when new data coming it replaces the old data
+- As a result of this algorithm **the user won't see a blank page at any time** and content will load very fast.

 ## Screensots:
 #### Phone: